jbcoe/polymorphic_value/draft.md

 ## Custom allocators
 Custom allocators are not explicitly supported by `polymorphic_value`.
 Additional constructor(s) along with custom copiers and deleters can be added to support custom allocators.
-The sepcification the the additional constructors and copiers would depend on whether the allocator is to be used for only internal use or for allocation of the managed object too.
+The specification the the additional constructors and copiers would depend on whether the allocator is to be used for only internal use or for allocation of the managed object too.